a-to-m/board/README.md

 Design objectives for now:

-  * Target a production run of about 25 building blocks.
+  * Target a production run of 25 building blocks.
 Then we can test the product in the wild, with five sets of five blocks.

   * Design for quick PCBA (if using Seeed Fusion, then use their OPLs).
 That allows us to iterate quickly.